 In passive sensing, the STA receives PPDUs transmitted by one or more STAs that are not necessarily intended for DMG sensing (such as DMG Beacon frames).

-Coordinated monostatic sensing is an extension of monostatic sensing to coordinate several monostatic sensing responders(#1456).
+Coordinated monostatic sensing is an extension of monostatic sensing, by coordinating several monostatic sensing responders(#1456).
 In coordinated monostatic sensing, the transmissions by one or more devices that perform monostatic sensing are coordinated by a PCP/AP.

-Coordinated bistatic sensing is an extension of bistatic type to coordinate multiple sensing responders by one sensing initiator.
+Coordinated bistatic sensing is an extension of bistatic sensing, by coordinating multiple sensing responders by one sensing initiator.

 The DMG sensing procedure defines the behavior of a single sensing initiator with one or more sensing responders.

-A DMG sensing procedure is composed of one or more of the following: DMG sensing session setup exchange (11.55.3.3 (DMG sensing session setup exchange)), DMG sensing measurement session (11.55.3.4 (DMG sensing measurement session)), DMG sensing burst (11.55.3.5 (DMG sensing burst)), DMG sensing instance (11.55.3.6 (DMG sensing instance)), DMG sensing measurement termination (11.55.3.8 (DMG sensing measurement termination)), and DMG sensing session termination (11.55.3.9 (DMG sensing session termination)).
+It comprises one or more of the following: DMG sensing session setup exchange (11.55.3.3 (DMG sensing session setup exchange)), DMG sensing measurement session (11.55.3.4 (DMG sensing measurement session)), DMG sensing burst (11.55.3.5 (DMG sensing burst)), DMG sensing instance (11.55.3.6 (DMG sensing instance)), DMG sensing measurement termination (11.55.3.8 (DMG sensing measurement termination)), and DMG sensing session termination (11.55.3.9 (DMG sensing session termination)).

-A DMG sensing procedure may be composed of multiple DMG sensing bursts.
-A DMG sensing burst may be composed of multiple DMG sensing instances(#1457).
+A DMG sensing procedure may be composed of multiple DMG sensing bursts that may be composed of multiple DMG sensing instances(#1457).

-NOTE—Measurements over a certain time period are needed to compute the Doppler frequency shift.
+NOTE—Measurements over a certain time period are required to compute the Doppler frequency shift.
 The occupancy time per channel access cannot exceed the TXOP limit.
-If a longer measurement time is needed, then the approach of the DMG sensing burst allows scheduling of the multiple channel accesses to collect measurements for the Doppler frequency shift computation(#1287, #1657).
+If a longer measurement time is needed, then the approach of the DMG sensing burst allows scheduling of the multiple channel accesses, to collect measurements for the Doppler frequency shift computation(#1287, #1657).

 A sensing responder may participate in several DMG sensing measurement sessions containing multiple and possibly overlapping DMG sensing bursts.

-A sensing initiator may initiate several DMG sensing measurements containing multiple DMG sensing bursts with multiple and possibly overlapping sets of sensing responders.
+A sensing initiator may:

+initiate several DMG sensing measurements containing multiple DMG sensing bursts with multiple and possibly overlapping sets of sensing responders.

-A sensing initiator may instruct the sensing responder
+instruct the sensing responder

-in the sensing receiver role or in the sensing receiver and sensing transmitter role to report at the DMG sensing instance, and/or it may instruct the sensing responder to accumulate the results and report once per DMG sensing burst.
+in the sensing receiver role or in the sensing receiver and sensing transmitter role to report at the DMG sensing instance.

+to accumulate the results and report once per DMG sensing burst.

-Figure 11-74k (DMG sensing procedure with three sensing responders) illustrates a DMG sensing procedure with an AP performing DMG sensing measurements with three non-AP STAs, which are identified by their MAC addresses A, B, and C. The example starts with a DMG sensing session setup exchange performed between the AP and STAs A, B, and C that establishes a sensing session identified by the AID 1, AID 2, and AID 3, respectively.
+Figure 11-74k (DMG sensing procedure with three sensing responders) illustrates a DMG sensing procedure with an AP performing DMG sensing measurements with three non-AP STAs, which are identified by their MAC addresses A, B, and C. The example starts with a DMG sensing session setup exchange performed between the AP and STAs A, B, and C that establishes a sensing session identified by AID 1, AID 2, and AID 3, respectively.

 DMG sensing measurement session procedures are then performed, defining sets of operational parameters.
 The AP establishes with STA A and STA B a set of operational parameters(#2216) that is assigned a DMG Measurement Session ID equal to 1, and it establishes with STA A and STA C another set that is assigned a DMG Measurement Session ID equal to 2.
 Operational parameters identified with the same DMG Measurement Session ID may be different among the involved STAs, besides the intra-burst and inter-burst intervals.
-The intervals (inter-burst and intra-burst) for both STAs are equal as per the equal DMG Measurement Session ID.
+These intervals (inter-burst and intra-burst) for both STAs are equal as per the equal DMG Measurement Session ID.